 49

-A STA maintains one or more duplicate detection caches.
-An MLD maintains one or more duplicate detection caches.
-Table 10-6 (Receiver caches) defines the conditions under which a duplication detection cache is sup ported and the rules followed by the receiver for the cache.
+A STA and an MLD maintains one or more duplicate detection caches. ((#12265)Table 10-6 (Receiver caches) defines the conditions under which a duplication detection cache is sup ported and the rules followed by the receiver for the cache.
 When a Data, Management or Extension frame is